WHERE TO SAIL IN CROATIA?

 7. Keep daily sailing distances small

 For a beginner or a day sailor is recommended to keep the routes within 30-mile distance (max.
 4 - 5 hours sailing per day).
 If you are not an experienced sailor, adjust your sailing skills to the conditions at sea so that everybody will feel relaxed and cozy.
-It is impossible to visit all the places within a week, so take enough time to enjoy and make your holiday count.
-During morning calm, explore best swimming spots in the or simply chill while waiting for afternoon winds.
-If you don't own adequate sailing license or feel uncertain in your sailing skills, hire a skippered yacht.
+It is impossible to visit all the hot spots within a week, so take enough time to enjoy and make your holiday moments count.
+During morning calm rather explore swimming spots in the area or simply chill while waiting for afternoon winds.
+If you don't own adequate sailing license or feel uncertain, hire skippered Croatia charter .

 8. Rationalise your provisions